 TextBox HTML Helper in ASP.NET Core MVC

-To create a TextBox using HTML Helper Method in the ASP.NET Core MVC Application, we need to use the TextBox Helper method.
-In the ASP.NET Core MVC, we can use two different types of TextBox Helper methods to generate a textbox in a view.
-Those two extension methods are TextBox() and TextBoxFor().
-The TextBox() HTML Helper method is loosely typed, whereas the TextBoxFor() HTML Helper method is strongly typed.
+To create a TextBox using the HTML Helper Method in the ASP.NET Core MVC Application, we need to use the TextBox Helper method.
+In ASP.NET Core MVC, the TextBox HTML Helper creates a <input> element of type text.
+It is typically used to render text input fields in a form.
+In the ASP.NET Core MVC, we can use two types of TextBox Helper methods to generate a textbox in a Razor view.
+These two extension methods are TextBox() and TextBoxFor().

 Creating Employee Model:

-Once you create the project, then create a class file with the name Employee.cs within the Models folder and then copy and paste the following code into it.
+Once you create the project, create a class file with the name Employee.cs within the Models folder and then copy and paste the following code into it.

 namespace HTML_HELPER.Models